Professional Student Loan Caps Omit Nursing

 The ED is implementing provisions of the OBBBA that would set new limits on how much graduate and professional students can borrow in federal loans.
 A Reimagining and Improving Student Education (RISE) Committee convened and began a process known as negotiated rulemaking, finding consensus on a policy approach prior to the formal regulatory rulemaking process.

-That committee issued negotiated rulemaking and, under the current recommendations, only students pursuing specified degrees would qualify for higher “professional” loan caps.
+The ED issued a proposed rule based on recommendations from a committee through negotiated rulemaking.
+The proposed rule sets parameters and a list of degrees that qualify for higher ‘professional’ loan caps.
 All other graduate students—including registered nurses and advanced practice registered nurses (APRNs)—will face loan caps that are significantly lower.

 Professions included in new ‘professional degree’ definition: